John L. Clendenin

+Clendenin died on February 25, 2020, at the age of 85.

 Awards

 In 1992, Clendenin was awarded the Silver Buffalo Award of the Boy Scouts of America.
-He served as National President of the Boy Scouts of America between 1992-1994.
+He served as National President of the Boy Scouts of America between 1992 and 1994.

 In 2004, Clendenin won the Outstanding Directors Program Award as a director and Chairman of Home Depot, Inc.